-Sanctions - General

 Sanctions may be imposed individually or in combination with one another.
 Suspension or dismissal may be imposed for a single violation.
 Multiple violations or additional violations of the Code of Student Conduct may result in more severe sanctions.

 No sanction will be imposed until all appeals are completed (see the "Appeals" policy).
 Failure to complete a sanction will result in a hold on the student's ability to register for subsequent semesters or additional disciplinary sanctions.
 Student organizations will not be reinstated until all sanctions are completed.

-Students should be aware that disciplinary records may be reviewed by others within the University and may have adverse consequences for those seeking leadership opportunities, the second-year residency exemption and/or enrollment in study abroad opportunities.
+Students should be aware that disciplinary records may be reviewed by others within the University and may have adverse consequences for those seeking leadership opportunities, the second-year residency exemption, and/or enrollment in study abroad opportunities.

 Registration for subsequent semesters may be withheld until the student completes all required sanctions.

 Guidelines for sanctions for specific policy violations are available on the Office of Community Standards website and are subject to change based on individual circumstances.

+Dismissal and Suspension/Revocation of Recognition

 Dismissal is a sanction that permanently separates the student from the University without any opportunity to re-enroll in the future.

 Suspension is a sanction that terminates the student's enrollment for a specified period of time.
-The Office of Community Standards will determine the effective date of the suspension (either at the conclusion of the conduct process or at the close of the current semester/term)

-for a minimum of either fall or spring semester and may also include summer and/or winter term.
+The Office of Community Standards will determine the effective date of the suspension (either at the conclusion of the conduct process or at the close of the current semester/term) for a minimum of either fall or spring semester and may also include summer and/or winter term.
 (Note that a student may not be suspended solely for either summer and/or winter term.)

 Suspension of a student organization is a revocation (withdrawal) of University recognition.
-During a period of revocation, a student organization forfeits all the rights and privileges afforded to them by University policy.
+During a period of revocation, a student organization forfeits all the rights and privileges afforded to them by

+University policy.
 A student organization whose recognition has been revoked must petition for reinstatement of recognition.
 Conditions for reinstatement of recognition will typically be outlined in the original sanction.

+Conditions of Suspension and Dismissal

 A student who has been dismissed or suspended from the University is denied all privileges afforded a student and must vacate campus.
 Students who are dismissed or suspended may not enter any Miami University campus/or other University property at any time for any reason in the absence of the express written consent of the Dean of Students or designee.
-To seek such permission, a suspended or dismissed student must file a written petition with the Office of Community Standards for entrance for a limited, specific purpose.
+To seek such permission, a suspended or dismissed student must file a written request with the Office of Community Standards for entrance for a limited, specific purpose.
 During the period of suspension or dismissal, a student may not attend classes (either in person or online), or participate in University-related activities, whether they occur on or off campus.
 All assigned educational sanctions must be completed prior to the conclusion of suspension; otherwise the suspension will remain in effect.
 Presence on campus in violations of sanctions could result in arrest.
 Academic credit earned elsewhere during a period of suspension will not be accepted in transfer.
 A student who has been suspended must apply for re-enrollment.
 Incomplete grades may not be removed during periods of suspension or dismissal.